3.3. Database

 The three most important models in ATR are Committee, Project, and Release.

 A Committee represents a PMC or PPMC at the ASF.
-Each committee has a name, which is the primary key, and a full name for display purposes.
+Each committee has a key, which is the primary key, and an optional display name.
 Committees can have child committees, which is used for the relationship between the Incubator PMC and individual podling PPMCs.
 Committees also have lists of committee members and committers stored as JSON arrays.

 Other features